Also known as: Spastic colon, Irritable colon, Mucous colitis or Spastic colitis

 The goal of treatment is to relieve symptoms.

-Lifestyle changes can help in some cases of IBS.
+In some cases of IBS, lifestyle changes can help.
 For example, regular exercise and improved sleep habits may reduce anxiety and help relieve bowel symptoms.

 The following changes may help:

-Talk with your doctor before taking over-the-counter medications.
+Talk with your provider before taking over-the-counter medicines.

 No one medicine works for everyone.
-Some that your doctor may suggest include:
+Some that your provider may suggest include:

 Psychological therapy or medicines for anxiety or depression may help with the problem.